Lumieducation/H5P-Player-Nodejs-library/README.md

 $ npm start
 ```

-Open `http://localhost:8080/course-presentation` in your browser to see the course-presentation example.
+### Usage

+Open `http://localhost:8080` in your browser.
+You will see a list of examples.
+By clicking on an example you download the corresponding .h5p-file and render it in the browser.
+See [express-example](https://github.com/Lumieducation/H5P-Nodejs-library/blob/next/examples/express.js) for the implementation.

 ## Contributing